Ricardo Migliorisi: Early life

-When young, studied Plastic Arts in the Cira Moscarda Studio.
-In that studio many young people could give free hand to their creativity, expressed with inedited elements.
-The experience he lived there, gives him the impulse to come out as a transgressor in all his work.
+When he was still young. he studied Plastic Arts in the Cira Moscarda Studio.
+In that studio many young people could give free hand to their creativity, expressed with unedited elements.

 Ricardo also studied engraving with the expert Livio Abramo, but basically he can be considered autodidactic.
 Later on, he studied Architecture in the Universidad Nacional de Asunción (National University of Asunción).

 In the following years of his formation as an artist he gained much experience in many Latin-American countries, working as a wardrobe and scenery designer.
 In the beginning he used drawing and painting in most of his work, but later included different other types of elements to his creations.
 In a short period of time, the young artist showed the world an innovator, psychedelic and delirious style in his work.

 Career

 Ricardo Migliorisi emerged in the Paraguayan artistic scene in the mid-1960s, a time marked by the rise of Modernism and a period of transformation and openness across the Americas and Europe.

 A multidisciplinary artist, Migliorisi left a significant artistic legacy that spans painting, illustration, sculpture, muralism, theater, and dance.
 His work often explored themes of fantasy, imagination, spectacle, and the right to difference—an important element of modern and contemporary human identity.
 Known for his vibrant and eclectic style, Migliorisi blended various media, techniques, and disciplines to construct a personal and distinctive universe.

 He is widely regarded as one of the most important artists in Paraguay.
 In one of his well-known reflections on art, he encouraged aspiring artists: “Que no abandonen el arte.
 Que sigan adelante con el sueño que los impulsa.
 No hay nada mejor que sentirse realizado en la vida.” (“Don’t abandon art.
 Keep moving forward with the dream that drives you.
 There is nothing better than feeling fulfilled in life.”)

 He has had numerous opportunities to show his work: